janupruthvi/react-assignment/README.md

 Redux has been used for state management

 Installed Following plugins

-  Redux
+Redux,
-  Material UI
+Material UI,
 Material UI Icons